dell/csm-docs/content/docs/concepts/csidriver/features/powerscale.md

     apiGroup: ""
 ```

->**Note:** Cloning of large volumes will take more time than the cluster's Kubelet service limit of two minutes.
+>**Note:** Cloning of large volumes may take more time than the cluster's Kubelet service limit of two minutes.
 It is not recommended to clone large volumes.
+The actual time to clone from a volume is dependent on other activity on the PowerScale array.
 An alternate approach is to use a volume snapshot and mount the snapshot to your pods based on your use case.

 ## Controller HA